IBMProjectEventStore/db2eventstore-IoT-Analytics/README.md

 git clone https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics.git
 ```

 - It is useful to perform an `oc login` to the OpenShift custer running Event Store.
 This requires the `oc` client tool installed, which is typically done with the installatio of OpenShift.
-If your linux machine does not have the `oc` binary installed, for CentOS 7 & 8 and Red Hat 7 & 8, run these commands to install it
+If your linux machine does not have the `oc` binary installed, for CentOS 7 & 8 and Red Hat 7 & 8, run these as the commands as the `root` user to install it
 ```
 cd $HOME
 yum install -y wget